 The Company is subject to risk based capital guidelines established by statutory regulators requiring minimum capital levels based on the perceived risk of assets, liabilities, disintermediation, and business risk.
-At December 31, 1999 and 1998, the life subsidiaries exceeded the regulatory criteria.
+At December 31, 2000 and 1999, the life subsidiaries exceeded the regulatory criteria.

-The Company's total capitalization of stockholders' equity and bank debt and notes payable was \$41,144,000 and \$41,989,000 as of December 31, 1999 and 1998, respectively.
-Stockholders' equity as a percent of total capitalization was 64% as of December 31, 1999 and 1998.
+The Company's total capitalization of stockholders' equity and bank debt and notes payable was \$40,787,000 and \$41,143,000 as of December 31, 2000 and 1999, respectively.
+Stockholders' equity as a percent of total capitalization was 66% and 64% as of December 31, 2000 and 1999, respectively.

 Lapse rates measure the amount of insurance terminated during a particular period.
-The Company's lapse rate for life insurance in 1999 was 10%, as compared to a rate of 15% in 1998.
+The Company's lapse rate for life insurance in 2000 was 15%, as compared to a rate of 10% in 1999.